 Looking at Liabilities

 Now time to consider your liabilities.
 These factors are the ones you should be placing an effort on minimizing, since they directly limit the potential for you to boost your net worth year over year.

 Statistically, what holds U.S. households back most is consumer debt.
-According to recent reports, the national total is poised to reach $4 trillion — a record high — by the end of 2018.
-This total encompasses non-mortgage debt such as credit cards, auto loans, personal loans and student loans, but still demonstrates a troubling trend.
+This encompasses non-mortgage debt such as credit cards, auto loans, personal loans and student loans, but still demonstrates a troubling trend.